Paul Frederick Foster: World War II

-Following the Japanese Attack on Pearl Harbor and the United States entry into World War II, Foster was recalled to active duty with the rank of commander in the Naval Reserve and was tasked directly by President Franklin D. Roosevelt to conduct special naval inspections.
-One of his first mission was to conduct investigation in the Panama Canal Zone following the series of complaints from the Army's Lieutenant General Daniel Van Voorhis, commander of Caribbean Defense Command on Army-Navy cooperation.
+Following the Japanese attack on Pearl Harbor and the United States entry into World War II, Foster was recalled to active duty with the rank of commander in the Naval Reserve and was tasked directly by President Franklin D. Roosevelt to conduct special naval inspections.
+One of his first mission was to conduct an investigation in the Panama Canal Zone following the series of complaints from the Army's Lieutenant General Daniel Van Voorhis, commander of Caribbean Defense Command on Army-Navy cooperation.

 Foster arrived to Balboa and after few weeks, he concluded that Rear Admiral Frank H. Sadler, commandant of the Fifteenth Naval District, was the main reason of the lack of effective cooperation with the Army.
-Foster recommended Sadler to be relieved of command and be succeeded some able and younger officer, who would improve the relations with the Army.
+Foster recommended Sadler be relieved of command and be succeeded by some able and younger officer who would improve the relations with the Army.

-Upon his return stateside, Foster is promoted to captain and was assigned to the Logistics Plans Division of the Office of the Chief of Naval Operations.
-He was later transferred to the recently created Office of General Inspector of the Navy under Admiral Charles P. Snyder.
-He is later promoted to rear admiral and appointed assistant naval inspector general in August 1943.
+Upon his return stateside, Foster was promoted to captain and was assigned to the Logistics Plans Division of the Office of the Chief of Naval Operations.
+He was later transferred to the recently created Office of General Inspector of the Navy, under Admiral Charles P. Snyder.
+He was later promoted to rear admiral and appointed Assistant Naval Inspector General in August 1943.

-Foster then conducted inspections and investigation on Naval Districts, Sea Frontiers, Naval Air Training Commands, and shore-based activities in the United States as well in Pacific or Atlantic areas until September 1945 and received Legion of Merit and Navy Commendation Medal for his service during the War.
+Foster then conducted inspections and investigations of naval districts, Sea Frontiers, Naval Air Training Commands, and shore-based activities in the United States, as well in Pacific or Atlantic areas, until September 1945 and received Legion of Merit and Navy Commendation Medal for his service during the War.
 He was transferred to the inactive list of the Navy in October 1946 and was advanced to the rank of vice admiral on the retired list for having been specially commended in combat.

 Postwar career

-Following his second retirement from the Navy, Foster assumed job as vice president, Mandel Brothers, Inc., a department store company in Chicago, Illinois and served in this capacity until late 1950.
-He then worked for the International Bank for Reconstruction and Development in Washington, D.C. until June 1954, when was appointed special assistant to general manager for international activities, Atomic Energy Commission (AEC), which was established to foster and control the peacetime development of atomic science and technology.
+Following his second retirement from the Navy, Foster became vice president of Mandel Brothers, Inc., a department store company in Chicago, Illinois, and served in this capacity until late 1950.
+He then worked for the International Bank for Reconstruction and Development in Washington, D.C., until June 1954, when was appointed special assistant to the general manager for international activities, Atomic Energy Commission (AEC), which was established to foster and control the peacetime development of atomic science and technology.

 Foster is promoted to acting general manager of the commission in July 1957 and held that assignment until June of the following year.
-He then resumed his job as special assistant to general manager and remained in that capacity until February 1959.
+He then resumed his job as special assistant to the general manager and remained in that capacity until February 1959.
 For his service with the Atomic Energy Commission, he was decorated with the AEC Distinguished Service Award.

-One month later, Foster is appointed by President Dwight D. Eisenhower to the capacity of Permanent U.S. Representative to the International Atomic Energy Agency with headquarters in Vienna, Austria.
-While in this capacity he participated in Fourth General Conference in Vienna, Austria, in the early 1960s and had the opportunity to meet Pope John XXIII.
+One month later, President Dwight D. Eisenhower appointed Foster Permanent U.S. Representative to the International Atomic Energy Agency, with headquarters in Vienna, Austria.
+In this capacity he participated in Fourth General Conference in Vienna in the early 1960s and had the opportunity to meet Pope John XXIII.